jeffreylloydbrown/ProgrammingReactiveSystems/actorbintree/README.md

 - The grader verifies that enough Actors are created when inserting elements.

 - The grader also verifies that enough Actors are stopped in response to a GC command (i.e. for those elements that were previously marked removed from the set).

-### Don't Forget
-Make sure to create a Run Configuration for your IDE that is similar to what the course videos show.

 ### How to submit